Best Books for Anxious Attachment: 10 Must-Read Books to Heal Relationship Anxiety (2026)

 7. Insecure in Love by Leslie Becker-Phelps, Ph.D.

-Why it's great: This book is tailored specifically for people with anxious attachment, offering actionable advice to feel more secure in relationships.
+Why it's great: This is widely considered one of the best books for healing anxious attachment style.
+It is tailored specifically for people who need actionable advice to feel more secure in relationships.

 What you'll learn: